bitranox/install_python_on_wine_and_travis/.docs/README_template.rst

 - Scripts and travis.yml file to run pytest and codecov on python on wine

-- travis .yml to install Windows Python 2.7 and 3.7 builds
+- travis .yml to install Windows 3.7 builds

-- travis .yml to install pypy Python 2.7 and 3.7 builds
+- travis .yml to install pypy 3.7 builds

-- travis .yml to install OsX Python 2.7 and 3.7 builds
+- travis .yml to install OsX Python 3.7 builds

 .. include:: ./tested_minimal.rst